Government agencies’ considerable buying power can help communities model sustainable consumption.

 Government agencies have the opportunity to drive more sustainable product choices through their significant buying power in the marketplace.
-The UN estimates that government procurement averages about 12% of GDP in developed countries, with perhaps as much as $1.3 trillion in the US annually.
+The World Trade Organization estimates that government procurement averages between 10–15% of GDP.
 Through their purchasing activities and policies, cities can set standards and criteria for what goods and services they buy, creating demand for more sustainable options.

 So-called “sustainable purchasing” practices are becoming more common for cities as well as other institutional purchasers.
 This approach to procurement seeks to improve the environmental, social, and economic performance within the city’s supply chains, across the full life cycle of goods and services.

 A number of very useful resources have emerged to provide guidance and model specifications including such examples as: